GreyCC/DTLS/README.md

 # Domain Transfer in Latent Space (DTLS) Wins on Image Super-Resolution - a Non-Denoising Model
+EDIT: We are working on a better version base on this concept.

 This is the official code page of Domain Transfer in Latent Space (DTLS)

 Please refer the paper on arXiv from [arXiv](https://arxiv.org/abs/2311.02358)